The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

 TIM: I should have known you'd choke at the harsh decisions, too idealistic from the start!

 Shepard: I know what you are, and the price of working with you!
 Harbinger is coming, humanity needs a leader who's looking out for them!
 You can either fall in line or step aside, but don't get in my way!

 Even the initial Paragon response is subtly awesome;

 There's one in the background information of a planet you go near while heading towards the derelict Reaper.
 The people that fired that mass accelerator weapon managed to kill a Reaper.
 Sure, they were probably wiped out either when the weapon fired or after the Reapers figured out what had happened, but still.
 Hell of a way to go.

 Anytime Shepard beats down a krogan with his/her bare hands.
 Double points if you do it on Insanity.

 When Joker makes his way to the A.I.
-Core to flush the airlocks and clear the Normandy of the Reapers.
+Core to flush the airlocks and clear the Normandy of the Collectors.
 If you talk to Zaeed afterwards, he not only says that he's impressed with Joker for managing to do that, but that if he had Joker's "glass bones" and had to do that, he'd literally be in pieces right now.
-That's right, the badass mercenary says that Joker is more of a badass than he is.

 The entirety of Jack's escape from Purgatory.
 You see this little, tattooed girl come out of the cryo pod, then she rips off her metal restraints, kills three Humongous Mecha robots by ripping them to shreds, and smashes through the nearest wall.